Azure/playwright-workspaces/samples/playwright-lib/ReadMe.md

-# Example Playwright Project with Service Workspace
+# Example Playwright Library Project with Service Workspace
 # How to use this example
 - Clone the repo and go to the folder
 - npm install